In This Article

-- Lauren Sharpe is a registered dietician who specializes in debunking fad diets and helping clients develop a healthy lifestyle and relationship with food.
+- Lauren Sharpe is a registered dietitian who specializes in debunking fad diets and helping clients develop a healthy lifestyle and relationship with food.

-- Melissa Rifkin is a registered dietician with over 14 years of experience in the nutrition industry (plus a whopping 380k+ followers on Instagram).
+- Melissa Rifkin is a registered dietitian with over 14 years of experience in the nutrition industry (plus a whopping 380k+ followers on Instagram).

 Lemon Water Benefits

 - Sipping lemon water helps you stay hydrated: Adding a bit of lemon to your water might encourage you to drink more water throughout the day.
 This is a major win, because proper hydration supports so many different body processes, from temperature regulation to muscle health and more.
 If lemon water helps you stay hydrated, that’s definitely a good thing.